 Just because you’re not part of the movie premiere and red carpet brigade doesn’t mean you can’t party in style.
-Among the best free blowouts in LA are West Hollywood’s Halloween Carnaval and One City One Pride LGTBQ; the Christmas Posadas, Blessing of the Animals and Cinco de Mayo at El Pueblo de Los Angeles; and the One City One Pride LGTBQ Tournament of Roses Parade in Pasadena.
-For those looking for more of a rave scene, the Satellite in Silver Lake hosts a "Dance Yourself Clean" EDM party – with music inspired by bands like Haim, CHVRCHES, and St. Lucia – every Saturday, and if you're in before 10 p.m., admission is free.
+Among the best free blowouts in LA are West Hollywood’s Halloween Carnaval and One City One Pride LGBTQ; the Christmas Posadas, Blessing of the Animals, and Cinco de Mayo at El Pueblo de Los Angeles; and the New Year's Day Tournament of Roses Parade in Pasadena.

 Drink a glass or two

-The California State Assembly may soon legalize the already widespread practice of offering a complimentary glass of wine or beer to customers at barber shops and beauty salons, like Evolutions in Pasadena.
-Until then, take a tour and get a free tasting at Los Angeles's oldest vintner, the San Antonio Winery, just north of downtown.
-You can consume all the white wine you want at the frequent Friday night art openings in Culver City and at Bergamot Station in Santa Monica.
-Look out for events at the Pacific Design Center in West Hollywood, where guests are served cocktails in high-end furniture showrooms.
+Sign up for a $10 tasting at Los Angeles's oldest vintner, the San Antonio Winery, just north of downtown, and you'll get a free personally guided 30-45 minute tour along with it.
+Just want sips sans education?
+You can consume all the white wine you want at the frequent Saturday night openings at Bergamot Station in Santa Monica.
+Also look out for events at the Pacific Design Center in West Hollywood, where guests are served cocktails in high-end furniture showrooms.

 Watch a flick

-If you want to see a Hollywood hit for free, head to North Hollywood for the summer movie series, hosted in local parks.
-You can also enjoy alfresco films along with local grub and drinks at no charge on the third Monday of the month at Alcove in Los Feliz.
+If you want to see a Hollywood hit for free, head to Santa Monica for its outdoor Front Porch Cinema Series by EatSeeHear.
 Or get a little sand between your toes at Moonlight Movies on the Beach in Long Beach.
 To see yet-to-be-released flicks, look for the folks handing out tickets to test screenings outside the AMC 16 Theater in Burbank.
-It’s also possible to score free tickets to a TV taping, be it a sitcom – like 2 Broke Girls or The Big Bang Theory – or live late-night show like The Late Late Show with James Corden or Jimmy Kimmel Live!
+It’s also possible to score free tickets to a TV taping, be it a sitcom—like Fuller House or United We Fall—or live late-night show like The Late Late Show with James Corden or Jimmy Kimmel Live!.
 If you're visiting and know your travel dates ahead of time, just be sure to get tickets early.

 Bring the fam

-If your kids are crazy for dinosaurs, swing by the La Brea Tar Pits, the Ice Age excavation site full of fossils that still bubbles with natural asphalt.
-At Griffith Park, the largest municipal park with urban wilderness in the U.S., families can explore the trains at Travel Town and the remains of the Old Los Angeles Zoo, which is near the Griffith Park carousel.
+If your kids are crazy for dinosaurs, swing by the La Brea Tar Pits, the Ice Age excavation site full of fossils that still bubbles with natural asphalt—tickets are free every first Tuesday of the month, except July and August.
+At Griffith Park, the largest municipal park with urban wilderness in the U.S., families can explore the trains at Travel Town and the remains of the Old Los Angeles Zoo, which is near the Griffith Park Merry-Go-Round.
 For budding brainiacs, head to Exposition Park, where the California Science Center offers free admission for its permanent galleries 362 days a year.
-Cough up $2 and you can book a viewing of NASA’s Space Shuttle Endeavour.
+Cough up $3 and you can book a viewing of NASA’s Space Shuttle Endeavour.